Review of Selling Fentanyl Charges under HS 11351

 - a lot of times to do a hand-to-hand drug transaction that is either recorded,

-- or the authorities are there to give the drugs, get the money and then they ultimately end up arresting the person who is responsible for it.
+- or the authorities are there to give the drugs, get the money, and ultimately arrest the person responsible for it.

-So, in these fentanyl cases, it’s crucial you get an attorney because a lot of times, prosecutors want to send you to either state or federal prison for a long time.
+So, in these fentanyl cases, you must get an attorney because prosecutors often want to send you to either state or federal prison for a long time.

 Criminal Defense For California Drug Crimes